A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{In-ride Experience Enrichment}

-Our findings suggest that users not only value robotaxis as a private or semi-private space that affords agency (Sec \ref{PA-agency}), but also anticipate expanded possibilities for entertainment and interaction (e.g., karaoke, streaming video, gaming) during the ride~\ref{ED-Experiential}.
-In practice, robotaxis represent more than transportation - they constitute a transitional private space that can imbue fragmented travel time with greater experiential value~\cite{auhspace}.
-We therefore encourage designers and practitioners to broadly explore the potential of this transitional private space, integrating activities such as relaxation, entertainment, and meditation into the robotaxi experience~\cite{auhspace,meurer2020wizard}.
+Our findings suggest that users anticipated expanded possibilities for entertainment and interaction (e.g., karaoke, streaming video, and gaming) during the ride in Sec. \ref{ED-Experiential}.
+In practice, robotaxis represent more than transportation, which constitute transitional spaces that can imbue fragmented travel time with greater experiential value~\cite{auhspace}.
+We therefore encourage designers and practitioners to broadly explore the potential of this transitional space, integrating activities such as relaxation, entertainment, and meditation into the robotaxi experience~\cite{auhspace,meurer2020wizard}.